Nazi crime: Property crimes

 The Nazis permitted the commission of different crimes including property crimes and crimes against classes of people.
 The Nazis took away all of the Jews' possessions and incomes in order to make it harder for the Jewish people to live elsewhere before the onset of the Holocaust.
 The victims of the Holocaust were described by the Nazis as "criminals who endangered public safety".
 The central Nazi camp for Jews between 1940 and 1945 was Auschwitz; where "at least ten thousand POWs were murdered".
 Gypsies, as well as Jews and gays were murdered in this concentration camp.
-"Most of those who entered the Nazi camp system, whether gay, Jewish, Roma, or Sinti, did not survive".
+"Most of those who entered the Nazi camp system, whether gay, Jewish, Roma, or Sinti, or black did not survive".

 There were some individuals who excelled at carrying out Nazi crimes.
 Oswald Kaduk was notorious for his extermination practices because of the torture he committed on prisoners in Auschwitz.
 One of the torture techniques which he used was to "put a cane over a prisoner's neck and he stood on it until the prisoner died."
 He also would randomly shoot into a group of prisoners "killing whoever got in the way".
 Many people would do what the German troops ordered them to do in order to keep their families alive.
 One Jewish man became a policeman in the ghetto where he lived and he later partook in its destruction because he was told that if he did so, his wife and daughter would live.
 His wife and daughter later died because they were forced into a gas chamber.